vermont views magazine

 Julia Ferrari

 One of the things I find myself asking in this time of great upheaval is “What is its purpose?”
-Having gone thru personal upheaval when I lost my husband and business partner, I have felt that abyss under my feet before… the feeling of not knowing what will happen, what the future will hold etc. During that time the regular world was moving at its regular pace, but for me, everything had changed, everything had changed, everything had altered and my usual world had stopped.
+Having gone thru personal upheaval when I lost my husband and business partner, I have felt that abyss under my feet before… the feeling of not knowing what will happen, what the future will hold etc. During that time the regular world was moving at its regular pace, but for me, everything had changed, everything had altered and my usual world had stopped.
 I ambled along in a disbelieving fog, unable to see the path, unable to understand what had happened—how could my normal life be gone in an in start?

 This current world drama of a rampant novel virus and civil unrest that very few of us (excerpt for some scientists and civil leaders) had expected or anticipated has left us flat footed and afloat in this new world of unreality.